theemking/Python/README.md

 # Python
 Coding Python
-Will be addind more python codes
+Will be adding more python codes